stefan52a/care-by-circles/README.md

 ![Alt text](READMEImages/ToBeSignedPSBT.jpg?raw=true "Transaction")

-Also includes a simple web application (WIP)

 ## Usage ##
 1. Setup a BTC regtest server with junderw who maintains an image of a Dockerfile as junderw/bitcoinjs-regtest-server on Docker Hub.

-Downloads the image from docker hub automatically:
+    For that download the image from docker hub automatically:
 ```
 docker run -d -p 8080:8080 junderw/bitcoinjs-regtest-server
 ```